joblib/joblib/doc/parallel.rst

 manage internally a thread-pool to perform their computations.
 The default behavior is generally to use number of thread equals to the number of CPU available.
 When these libraries are used with :class:`joblib.Parallel`, each worker will spawn its thread-pools, resulting in a massive over-subscription of the ressources that can slow down the computation compared to sequential one.
+To cope with this problem, joblib tells supported third-party libraries to use a limited number of threads in workers managed by the ``'loky'``
+backend: by default each worker process will have environment variables set to allow a maximum of ``cpu_count() // n_jobs`` so that the total number of threads used by all the workers does not exceed the number of CPUs of the host.

-To cope with this problem, joblib forces by default supported third-party libraries to use only one thread in workers with the ``'loky'`` backend.
-This behavior can be overwritten by setting the proper environment variable to the desired number of threads.
-This limitation is supported for the following
+This behavior can be overridden by setting the proper environment variables to the desired number of threads.
+This override is supported for the following
 libraries:

     - OpenMP with the environment variable ``'OMP_NUM_THREADS'``,